StaticJsCMS/static-cms/README.md

 Static CMS is released under the [MIT License](LICENSE).
 Please make sure you understand its [implications and guarantees](https://writing.kemitchell.com/2016/09/21/MIT-License-Line-by-Line.html).

-# Netlify CMS
+# Decap

-Static CMS is a fork of Netlify CMS focusing on the core product over adding massive, scope expanding, new features.
+Static CMS is a fork of [Decap](https://github.com/decaporg/decap-cms) (previously Netlify CMS) focusing on the core product over adding massive, scope expanding, new features.